thundergnat/SDL2-ttf/struct-by-value.md

 make it a little more palatable.

-Yes, I am aware that that is a pitiful amount compared to the time and effort it will probably take, but it is better than an poke in the eye with a sharp stick, and is slightly better than nothing at all.
+Yes, I am aware that that is a pitiful amount compared to the time and effort it will probably take, but it is better than a poke in the eye with a sharp stick, and is slightly better than nothing at all.
 And hey, if you were looking for a way to contribute that someone would appreciate, this isn't a bad place to look IMO.